Lower Risk + Higher Returns = Private Lending

 Private lending is a growing alternative for borrowers and an excellent way for a private individual, through our fund, to act like a bank, enjoying high returns with moderate risk.
 Unlike many firms, Thrive Lending hedges risks with a fund that lends to a diversified pool of asset types into a large pool of loans, so you are invested in not one, but many loans for added security.

 We lend money to professional real estate investors, developers with an emphasis on larger, commercial real estate loans.
 These short-term bridge loans are fully collateralized by real estate.

 With our hands-on attention and our comprehensive underwriting and closing processes, we offer high yields to our private lenders while doing our best to ensure the success of our borrowers.
 Our services include originating, underwriting, funding and servicing private first trust deed transactions primarily in the State of Texas and the Southwest.
 These loans are short-term and range between six and thirty six months in length.
-Our net annual yield to our lenders is currently targeting an 8% to 10% Annual Percentage Rate.*

 With private lending, the lender serves as the bank funding the real estate loan.
 The collateral for the loan is the specific piece of real estate for which the loan is funded.
 In other words, the borrower’s property is the security for the loan and the debt is evidenced and secured by a deed of trust.

 *Net of loan servicing fees, assuming loan is paid as agreed.
 Past performance does not ensure future success.
 Money invested in trust deeds is not guaranteed to earn interest, nor is it insured or regulated by the FDIC.

 Standard Disclosure: Mortgage paper securities are not rated or insured against loss and may be subject to significant risks that are further described in the general and specific offering circulars.
 Past performance is not a guarantee of future results.
 Investors are urged to read the entire private placement memorandum before investing.
 We invite and welcome your questions.